SamppaLHT/R22_SpedSpel/README.md

 ### Dependencies

-Software and hardware (inside the brackets are the components we used)
+Software and hardware (inside the brackets are the components used)

 * Arduino IDE
 * Arduino UNO